 God’s ‘Hesed’ Way Of Love

 Notice the two contrasting responses of Naomi’s daughters-in-law when they’re trapped under the same weight of suffering – one woman allows the suffering to drive her away from God, and the other (Ruth) allows the weight of the suffering to drive her towards God.
 In fact, Ruth not only survives the pressure, she takes on more calamity – the care and provision of her aging mother-in-law who is embittered at God and offers nothing but more burden!
 So what’s the secret behind Ruth’s godly response?
-Was it that she picked herself up by the bootstraps and tried harder, she was able to respond so well because she had put her faith and trust and hope in the hesed love of God that she knew was impossible to fail her, no matter who she was or what she was going through.
+Was it that she picked herself up by the bootstraps and tried harder?
+No, she responded with sacrificial love because she had been genuinely touched by the hesed love of God that she knew was impossible to fail her, no matter who she was or what she was going through.
 When you experience true love, it compels our actions outward.

-There is normalcy to feeling the absence of God sometimes when we suffer.
-Sometimes His presence presents as a warm calm in the darkness, and sometimes the warmth eludes us and we may feel left in suffering’s coldness, alone and wounded.
-When this comes, it helps to know that godly biblical characters have also known this confusing experience.
-In the middle of Job’s suffering, he looked diligently for God in every direction and all that he could see was that God was absent (job 23).
-We see King David call out to God in the middle of his distress (Psalm 22) to notice that God doesn’t seem to notice him.
-The repeatedly shipwrecked, imprisoned, and beaten down Paul asks for relief from an enduring ‘thorn’ which was seen and left there by the God he suffered for (1 Corinthians 12).
+God’s hesed love transforms usThere is normalcy to feeling the absence of God sometimes when we suffer.
+In some moments His presence arrives as a warm, tangible calm in the dark night of the soul, and sometimes we may feel left alone in suffering’s coldness, wounded and forgotten.
+During these times it can be helpful to remember that godly biblical characters have also felt the sting of feeling forgotten.
+Job looked diligently for God in every direction and all that he could see was that God was absent (Job 23).
+King David called out to God in the middle of his distress (Psalm 22) only to notice that God doesn’t seem to notice him back.
+The repeatedly shipwrecked, imprisoned, and beaten down Paul asked for relief from an enduring ‘thorn’ which was seen and left by the God he suffered for (1 Corinthians 12).

-In this life we will be given more than we can handle, so that we can see – and others can see – that His massive, personal, unfailing promised love is trustworthy and good to bear the impossible for us.
+In this life we will be given more than we can handle, so that we can see – and so that others can see – that His massive, personal, unfailing promised love is able to bear the impossible for us.